darkavenger75/mk312smt/README.md

 Assembly
 - Economic, Bottom side (control PCB) / Top side (main PCB), as many PCBs as you wish.
 "Confirm Parts Placement" recommended.
 - Automatic selection of parts after uploading BOM and CPL worked well, but better check for obvious errors here and in part placement.
-- BOMs contain all components on the respective side, including the THT ones.
+- BOMs contain all components, including the THT ones.
 If you want to place the THT parts yourself just deselect them.
 - The LTC1661CMS or IMS is often not in stock.
 You might like to pre-order it to avoid buying it elsewhere and solding this tiny part.

 ## Parts ordering information